tsurdilo/my-temporal-dockercompose/README.md

 It also shows how to set up internal frontend service and use by worker service (even tho we do not set up yet custom authorizer/claims mapper).
 It also shows how to set up server grpc tracing with otel collector and can be visualized with Jaeger.

+In addition it has a out of box sample of setting up multi cluster replication and some cli commands to get it up and running locally

 ## Deploying your service